-The amount of memory required for storing an image depends on the data type and the raster dimension.
+The memory required for storing an image depends on the data type and the raster dimension.
 The dimension of an image can be described by the numbers of pixels, which is the number of rows multiplied by the number of columns of the 2D array.
-Assume an image of 729x713 pixels, as the one we use in the following chapter.
-If each pixel needs 8 bits to store an grayscale value, the memory required by the data is 729x713x8=4,158,216 bits or 4,158,216/8=519,777 bytes.
+Assume an image of 729×713 pixels, as the one we will use in the following chapter.
+If each pixel needs 8 bits to store an gray-scale value, the memory required by the data is $729 \times 713 \times 8 = 4,158,216$ bits or 4,158,216/8 = 519,777 bytes.
 This number is exactly what we obtain by typing whos in the command window.
 Common prefixes for bytes are kilobyte, megabyte, gigabyte and so forth.